soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 1. Go to [https://compliance.microsoft.com](https://compliance.microsoft.com).

     > [!TIP]
-    > Use a private browsing session (not a regular session) to access the Office 365 Security &amp; Compliance Center because this will prevent the credential that you are currently logged on with from being used.
+    > Use a private browsing session (not a regular session) to access the Security & Compliance Center because this will prevent the credential that you are currently logged on with from being used.
 To open an InPrivate Browsing session in Internet Explorer or Microsoft Edge, just press CTRL+SHIFT+P. To open a private browsing session in Google Chrome (called an incognito window), press CTRL+SHIFT+N.

 2. Sign in to Office 365 using your work or school account.

-3. In the left pane of the Security &amp; Compliance Center, click **Search**, and then click **Audit log search**.
+3. In the left pane of the Security & Compliance Center, click **Search**, and then click **Audit log search**.

     The **Audit log search** page is displayed.